hiyata/hiyata.github.io/_projects/covid-prediction.md

 <div class="container">
     <h1>COVID-19 Case Prediction Model</h1>
     <p>
-        This page displays a 30-day forecast of COVID-19 cases, updated daily.
-Our analysis compares two different models: the ARIMA (AutoRegressive Integrated Moving Average) model and the LSTM (Long Short-Term Memory) neural network model.
+        This page displays a 14-day forecast of COVID-19 cases, updated daily.
+Our analysis uses a hybrid model combining Convolutional Neural Networks (CNN), Long Short-Term Memory (LSTM), and Gated Recurrent Units (GRU).
-        The graphs below show our predictions against the actual reported cases and compare the performance of both models.
+        The graph below shows our predictions against the actual reported cases for the past 7 days and forecast for the next 7 days.
     </p>
 </div>